Source: Cooking Matters

 Servings per recipe: 6

-This Southern inspired dish is traditionally eaten at New Years and thought to bring a year of prosper and good luck.
+This Southern inspired dish is traditionally eaten at New Years and thought to bring a year of prosperity and good luck.
 This Hoppin' John recipe is not only lucky, but also nutritious and tasty any day of the year!View Nutrition Facts

 - 2 medium celery stalk